eugeis/shellchat/README.md

 ShellChat is built on a robust architecture consisting of two primary components:

 1. **Server (sc-serve or Docker Image):**
    The server handles the sensitive configuration related to the AI provider, including access keys and other critical credentials.
 It acts as the central processing unit, interpreting user commands and securely managing interactions with the AI provider.
+The server is developed in Rust, making it exceptionally fast and performant.

 2. **Client (sc):**
    The client is a lightweight interface that communicates with the server without needing direct access to the server's deployment.
 This separation ensures that sensitive data remains secure and inaccessible from the client side.
 The communication protocol is designed to support unlimited clients operating concurrently, allowing for scalable, parallel processing of commands.
+The client is also developed in Rust, contributing to its speed and reliability.

 ### **Examples**